-In this article, we’ll talk about the definition of a data warehouse and take a look at some of its key benefits for businesses that want to better utilize and leverage their enterprise data.
+In this article, we’ll talk about data warehouse and take a look at some of its key benefits for businesses.

 What’s a Data Warehouse?

-A data warehouse is a large repository of data collected from an extensive range of sources within and beyond the enterprise.
-It’s a technology that amasses structured, unstructured, and semi-structured data from a single or multiple sources in order to deliver a unified view of data to analysts and business users for improved BI.
+A data warehouse is a central repository of data stored from an extensive range of sources within and beyond the enterprise.
+It’s a technology that amasses structured, unstructured, and semi-structured data from single or multiple sources in order to deliver a unified view of data to analysts and business users for improved BI.

 Many people often confuse a database with a data warehouse.
-While a database is merely a conventional technique to store data, the latter is a type of database that’s specially intended for data analysis with everything deposited in a single location from numerous external databanks.
+While a database is merely a conventional technique to store data, the latter is a type of database that’s specially intended for data analysis.
+It stores everything in a single location from numerous external databanks.

 7 Benefits of Using a Data Warehouse

-Whether you own a digital marketing agency or have a traditional brick and mortar setup, data warehousing can yield several benefits to improve the way your business performs.
+Whether you own a digital marketing agency or have a traditional brick and mortar setup, data warehousing can yield several benefits for your business.